mountaintom/mcu8051ide-1.4.9-mt/README.md

 # mcu8051ide-1.4.9-mt

-A place to experiment, and possibility update and add some processors to this amazing app
+A place to experiment, and possibility update and add some processors to this amazing app.

+This version has the option for the c11 code standard added to the compilier configuration menu.

 ---- Orginal Readme for MCU8051ide ----